marketcalls/OpenTerminal/DEPLOYMENT.md

 # OpenTerminal Production Deployment Guide

-This guide details the steps to deploy OpenTerminal in a production environment using Nginx, Gunicorn, and systemd.
+This guide details the steps to deploy OpenTerminal in a production environment using Nginx, Gunicorn, systemd, and a daily scheduler service.

 ## System Requirements